 Dan Ruchman is a senior financial executive who is effective in both the boardroom and “the trenches”.
 He has broad experience in financial, operations and administrative management across a variety of industries including life sciences, high tech, and consumer products, in both public and private companies.
 Ruchman serves as an entrepreneurial and turnaround financial management consultant, and an operational and accounting consultant, at Ruchman & Associates.
 Prior to that, he held increasingly senior positions in finance including but not limited to: VP of Finance & Adminstration at Phyton Biotech, Director of Finance at Thomson Publishing’s Lawyers Cooperative Publishing subsidiary, and Director of Financial Planning & Analysis for Bausch & Lomb.

 Mr. Ruchman holds a BA in History from Princeton University and MBA from the Yale School of Management.
 He is a member of Financial Executives International, TiE Entrepreneurs and San Diego Connect as an Entrepreneur-in-Residence.
-He served on the Advisory Board for the Tech Ventures investment fund, currently serves as Chair of the San Diego Financial Executives Networking Group and is on the Advisory Board for Rochester Institute of Technology’s College of Liberal Arts.
-He currently serves as a Board Member for San Diego World Affairs Council.
+He previously served on the Advisory Boards for the Tech Ventures investment fund and the Rochester Institute of Technology's College of Liberal Arts.
+He currently serves as Chair of the San Diego Financial Executives Networking Group.
+He has served as a Board Members for the San Diego World Affairs Council, and as the organization's Chief financial Officer, since 2016.
+In his spare time Dan enjoys hiking, reading, engaging in scintillating discussions on almost any subject, and playin the piano (with musical tastes ranging from classical, modern pop and show tunes to some gut-level blues and rock 'n' roll.

 Stan S. Katz grew up in New York City and graduated from Brooklyn College in 1973, receiving a B.S. in Chemistry, with minors in Sociology and Greek Classical literature.
 After graduation, he backpacked for a half year through the Canadian Maritime Provinces and then through most of Western Europe and into Northern Africa.
 On his return home, he attended Georgetown University, where for four years he learned the art and science of Dentistry.
 While living in Washington D.C., Stan enjoyed exploring the many Smithsonian museums, and partook of numerous public events linked to the Celebration of America's Bicentennial, where talented performers from around the country were brought to our Nation’s Capital to perform their regional and ethnic dances, music, and offer their local cuisine.